 View the press realse on Govia’s website

-How about GWR who run a small number of train services through Worthing?
-They are in the scheme too but you have to visit their website news article dated 4th of March 2020 to find out.
+How about GWR who run a small number of non-stop train services through Worthing?
+They are in the scheme too but you have to visit their website news article dated 24 March 2021 to find out*.

 We feel that publicity about Rail to refuge is not good and could lead to many victims not knowing about the service.

 Having to access multiple internet sources to find specific information is never ideal.
 At a time when the need for Rail To Refuge for a vulnerable person may be critical, there may be none or limited access to the internet and quite likely less time for extensive internet searching.